-Originally called Gund Arena, after the former Cleveland Cavaliers owner, the 20,562-seat facility was renamed in 2005 for the retail mortgage lender Quicken Loans, as the chairman and founder, Dan Gilbert, is the majority owner of the Cavaliers, Monsters, and Gladiators.
+Originally called Gund Arena, after the former Cleveland Cavaliers owner, the facility was renamed in 2005 for the retail mortgage lender Quicken Loans.
+The chairman and founder, Dan Gilbert, is the majority owner of the Cavaliers, Monsters, and Gladiators.

 Quicken Loans Arena has 20,562 seats, 60 percent of which are located in the "lower bowl."
-The 750,000 arena is 480' long and 440' wide and boasts a state-of-the-art 28' scoreboard.
+The arena is 480 feet long and 440 feet wide and boasts a state-of-the-art 28-foot scoreboard.
 When the stadium seating is prepped for basketball games, the arena can seat 19,432 people, while the configuration for hockey allows an audience of 18,926 fans.
 The arena has 2,000 club seats and 88 luxury suites on the higher level.

 Attending an event at Quicken Loans Arena is one of the city's highlights.